John Maffey, 1st Baron Rugby: Early life

-Maffey was the younger son of Thomas Maffey, a commercial traveller of Rugby, Warwickshire, and his wife, Mary Penelope, daughter of John Loader.
+John Loader Maffey was born on 1 July 1877 in Rugby, Warwickshire, the younger son of Thomas Maffey, a commercial traveller, and Mary Penelope Loader.
 He was educated at Rugby School and Christ Church, Oxford.

 Career

-He entered the Indian Civil Service in 1899, and served as Assistant Secretary to the Chief Commissioner of North-West Frontier Province from 1912 to 1916 and then as Private Secretary to the Viceroy of India Lord Chelmsford from 1916 to 1920 and then Chief Commissioner of the North-West Frontier Province from 1921 to 1924.
+Maffey entered the Indian Civil Service in 1899, and served as Assistant Secretary to the Chief Commissioner of North-West Frontier Province from 1912 to 1916 and then as Private Secretary to the Viceroy of India Lord Chelmsford from 1916 to 1920 and then Chief Commissioner of the North-West Frontier Province from 1921 to 1924.
 He was appointed CSI in the 1920 Birthday Honours.
 He was attached to Prince Arthur, Duke of Connaught during his visit to India.
 For his services he was appointed Knight Commander of the Royal Victorian Order in February 1921.
 After a disagreement with the British government in 1924, Maffey resigned from the Indian Civil Service.
 In 1926 he became Governor-General of Sudan, followed in 1933 by his appointment as Permanent Under-Secretary of State for the Colonies.